Islands of Sabah — Sipadan, Mantanani, Tiga & More

 Tunku Abdul Rahman Park (TARP)

-Five islands just 15–20 minutes by boat from KK.
+Five islands about 30 minutes by boat from Kota Kinabalu.
 The easiest island experience in Sabah — you can visit in a half day.

-The ferry terminal has relocated from Jesselton Point to South Jetty, behind Jesselton Quay.
+The ferry terminal relocated from the Jesselton Point waterfront to South Jetty, inside Kota Kinabalu Port on Jalan Tun Fuad Stephens.
+It kept the Jesselton Point name, so check the address, not the name.
 Don't go to the old location.

 | Island | Best For | Facilities |